-The only thought that I allowed to dominate my mind was, “I can and I will by God’s grace…” Each new challenge was met with, “I can I will by God’s grace…”
+The only thought that I allowed to dominate my mind was, “I can and I will by God’s grace lead this church back to health and solid growth.”
+Each new challenge was met with, “I can I will by God’s grace…”

 I became encouraged when I took my unbelief captive and trusted that Christ would give me the grace to lead the church back to health and solid growth.
 You can’t be discouraged and believe God at the same time.

-“Belief in God is far more than beliving He exists, it is is knowing God on a level that keep you courageously going forward for God when everything you see tells you to quit.”
+“Belief in God is far more than beliving He exists, it is knowing God on a level that keeps you courageously going forward for God when everything you see tells you to quit.”

 Pastor, do you have friends in your life that know God better than you?
 Are you nurturing your faith daily on God’s word?
 Do you practice obedience confessing your failures quickly?
 Are you taking your unbelief captive?